SearchBase Parameter in LDAP Configuration

 Using the ObjectClass Parameter

 The ObjectClass parameter is used in conjunction with the SearchBase parameter to specify the type of object being searched for.
 The ObjectClass is a mandatory attribute in LDAP and defines the characteristics and attributes of an object.
+For example, if you want to search for user objects, you would use the ObjectClass of “person”.
+If you want to search for group objects, you would use the ObjectClass of “group”.

 Here is an example of using the ObjectClass parameter in an LDAP query: